RTFC Homepage

 Bug fix:

-if a file was to be created in the user profile via the context menu in File Explorer and the environment variable %PERSONAL% was not defined, the target directory could not be created.
+If a file was to be created in the user profile via the context menu in File Explorer, and the %PERSONAL% environment variable was not defined, the target directory could not be created.

 Bug fix: